Gustav-Radbruch-Haus/grh-website-react/README.md

 ## Getting started (Development)

+Important noctice: Check the config.json to match the baseURL your local development-backend or the testing-backend!

 Follow the descriptions in the [Getting Started with React](GET_STARTED.md)-File in this repo to startup your development process.

 ## Getting started (Deployment for Dev)